meteorlxy/vssue/packages/docs/src/options/README.md

   The name of VssueAPI packages format as `@vssue/api-${platform}-${version}`, for different API version of different platforms.

-  Check [Supported Platforms](../guide/supported-platforms.md) for available VssueAPI pacakges.
+  Check [Supported Platforms](../guide/supported-platforms.md) for available VssueAPI packages.

 - __Example__: